Foreign relations of India: Oceania

 India and Nauru relations have been established since the island nation's independence in 1968.
-Leaders of both countries have been meeting on the sidelines of some of the international forums of which both the nations are part of such as the United Nations and the Non-Aligned Movement.
+Leaders of both countries have been meeting on the sidelines of some of the international forums of which both nations are part such as the United Nations and the Non-Aligned Movement.
 India is one of the largest donors to the island by improving the education ministry and creating transportation and computer connections for the MPs and the Speaker of the Parliament of Nauru.
-There were numerous visits by the President of Nauru to the republic for further strengthen in ties and co-operation.
+There were numerous visits by the President of Nauru to the republic to further strengthen ties and cooperation.